kartoffelquadrat/GenericVectorGame/README.md

 # Generic Vector Game

 A minimal template for vector based browser games.
+TODO: enable text noselect: https://stackoverflow.com/a/4407335

 ## About